seanlau1994/100-days-of-code/log.md

 Today's progress: finished my 4th project [Technical Documentation Page](https://codepen.io/seanlau1994/pen/eYEExda?editors=1100)

 Thoughts: I got some problem regards the media query, my solution stops responsive once the page width less than 380px, but the demo one is about 280px.
 Maybe the problem is from I am using rem not px? or missing some properties ?

+Day 15: Nov 3rd, 2021

+Today's progress: start the new project.